rshelnutt/st-bootstrap.js/README.md

 ```

 ##### Supported Videos
-This slider currently supports images, videos from YouTube and Vimeo, and direct link .mp4 files.
+The Media Slider currently supports:
+- Images
+- YouTube Videos
+- Vimeo Videos
+- Direct link .mp4 files

+##### Attaching Media
-- Attaching images to a slide is the same as the standard slider above.
+Attaching images to a slide is the same as the [Standard Slider](#standard-slider).

-- To attach a video to a slide, insert the direct, plain-text link to the video directly into your &lt;li&gt;.
+To attach a video to a slide, insert the direct, plain-text link to the video directly into your &lt;li&gt;.

 ###### **[Example]**
 ```html